pauleveritt/tagstr-site/docs/pep.rst

   and ascii conversions.
 Note that as with f-strings, no other conversions are supported.
   Example: ``'r'``.

-* ``formatspec`` is the optional formatspec string.
-A formatspec is eagerly evaluated if it contains any expressions before being passed to the tag function.
+* ``format_spec`` is the optional `format_spec string <https://docs.python.org/3/library/string.html#format-specification-mini-language>`_.
+  A format_spec is eagerly evaluated if it contains any expressions before being passed to the tag function.
 Example: ``'some-formatspec'``.

-In all cases, the tag function determines how to work with the ``Interpolation`` attributes.
+In all cases, the tag function determines what to do with valid ``Interpolation`` attributes.

 In the CPython reference implementation, implementing ``Interpolation`` in C would